Surgical Procedures for Stroke

 Aneurysms are weak spots in arteries that balloon out and may burst.
 This would let blood flow at high pressure to pump into tissues.
 It might be able to be repaired before it causes a major hemorrhagic stroke.
 An enlarging aneurysm may put pressure in the brain before it ruptures.
 Or, it may leak slowly enough to be spotted and fixed before major bleeding happens.

 The goal is to take out or clip a small weak spot on a blood vessel.
-Once it is seen, a metal clip is clamped around the base of the aneurysm.
+When it is in view, a metal clip is clamped around the base of the aneurysm.

 There are other ways to do this without surgery.
 Aneurysms can be treated through blood vessels by guiding long, thin tubes into them.
 It may be blocked from inside by inserting metal coils or squirting them full of tiny beads or other materials.
 These will cause a clot to form and scar.